Don Baldwin (American football)

-Donald Wayne Baldwin (born July 9, 1964) is a former American football defensive end who played for the New York Jets of the National Football League as well as the Toronto Argonauts and the Ottawa Rough Riders of the Canadian Football League.
-He played college football at Purdue.
+Donald Wayne Baldwin (born July 9, 1964) is an American former professional football player who was a defensive end for the New York Jets of the National Football League (NFL) as well as the Toronto Argonauts and the Ottawa Rough Riders of the Canadian Football League (CFL).
+He played college football for the Purdue Boilermakers.

 College football career

-Baldwin played for the Purdue Boilermakers football team from 1982 to 1985.
+Baldwin played at Purdue University for the Boilermakers from 1982 to 1985.

 Professional football career

 New York Jets

 Baldwin played eight games with the New York Jets in 1987, as a defensive tackle.

 The 1987 NFL season was affected by a strike for four weeks, with Week 3 games not being played and Weeks 4–6 games being played using replacement players.
 However, some players chose to "cross the picket line" and play during the strike anyway.
 Baldwin crossed the picket line for the Week 6 game, a matchup against the Miami Dolphins which the Jets won 37–31.